 “Hey!
 How are you?
 It’s been such a long time since we last spoke.
 What have you been up to?”
 Many conversations start like this, but once that first sentence is out of your mouth, the rest often doesn’t flow as easily.
 It doesn’t matter if you’re talking to a stranger or a long-lost friend, the conversation can quickly turn awkward, annoying, boring, embarrassing… or all those things at once.

 Although communication is at the core of the human experience, it’s easy to feel overwhelmed and shy away from it, dismissing it as too hard, says Adam Mastroianni, a Columbia Business School researcher who studies how people perceive each other.
-But having good conversations really isn’t that complicated.
-There are just a couple of things you’ll want to keep in mind.
+But learning how to talk to people and having good conversations really isn’t that complicated.
+There are just a handful of things you’ll want to keep in mind.

 Once you’re present and immersed in the conversation you’re having, you should be able to go with the flow.
 Imagine walking into a room full of mimes and pretending to shoot one of them with a bow and arrow, Mastroianni says.
 The target will go along with it, agreeing to the reality you’re creating and cooperating with you.
 “I think that is what a lot of people miss in a conversation,” he says.
 “Be willing to humor other people and see where it goes.”